An easy out-and-back. Turn right at the junctions. Tricky stream/river crossing after rain.

 The map below shows the exact topographic location of the trailhead

 Sketchy at trailhead and patchy on the hike out, but good LTE signal at Huckleberry Point.
+My network is Verizon.
 YMMV.